tirupati17/tirupati17.github.io/content/_index.md

 - **[Perfolio](https://perfolio.ai)**: iOS MVP for PAXG gold-stablecoin lending & borrowing on blockchain — 2 months.
 - **[Vesko](https://www.getvesko.com)**: A US-stocks investing app for the Philippines market — built alone, zero to App Store, in 3 months.

-In addition to that, he is also a co-founder of [Mysticadii](https://mysticadii.com) along with [Aditi Das](https://www.mysticadii.com/about).
-Their mission at Mysticadii is to educate people about the mystic realms of the world, expanding their understanding and appreciation for topics often considered not easily understood.

 ## Professional Product Journey